muhammadsulemanroy/muhammadsulemanroy/README.md

 - HTML, CSS, and JavaScript for building engaging web interfaces.
 - DOM manipulation and creating interactive user experiences.
-- Utilizing the power of Tailwind CSS and Chakra UI for efficient styling.
+- Utilizing the power of Tailwind CSS and Material UI for efficient styling.
 - Developing dynamic and responsive web applications using React.js.
 - State management to ensure seamless user interactions.
 - Integrating APIs for enhanced functionality and data display.
 - Node.js and Express.js for server-side programming.
 - Crafting RESTful APIs that power applications.
 - Collaborating with Git for version control and team-based development.
+- Crafting a dynamic MongoDB aggregation pipeline for precise data insights
+- Leveraging Next.js for server-side rendering, ensuring SEO optimization
+- Implemented Strong Security Features such as Jwt Tokens and also worked on Real time Updates Features
+- Implemented robust hashing and encryption techniques for secure password storage.

 <br>
    <!--https://github.com/alexandresanlim/Badges4-README.md-Profile/blob/master/README.md-->